 Must-do experiences in Turkey in September

-- Because we already have a pretty detailed post about the best things to see and do in Istanbul as well as Istanbul on a layover itinerary, we will focus on our beloved southern coastal regions of Turkey.
+Side note: Because we already have a pretty detailed post about the best things to see and do in Istanbul as well as Istanbul on a layover itinerary, I will focus on our beloved southern coastal regions of Turkey.

-If you planned your trip to Turkey in September to take you to some place on the Mediterranean coast, then you should consider filling your itinerary with the following attractions:
+If you planned your trip to Turkey in September to take you to some place on the Mediterranean coast, then you should consider filling your itinerary with these attractions:

-— Ancient cities: Antalya’s Aspendos, Perge, Olympos, Myra, Kekova; Phaselis (Kemer), Kayaköy (Fethiye), — all pretty self-explanatory, these are the sites of ancient cities, some are located on the coast, others are more inland.
+— Ancient cities: Belek is close to Aspendos, Antalya is next to Perge, Kemer is half an hour drive from Olympos and Phaselis, and Kaş is convenient for visiting Myra and Kekova.
+These are the sites of ancient cities, some are located on the coast, others are more inland.
 Some have retained a lot of their original forms, while others are nothing but old ruins.
-Each place has something unique to offer though, so we suggest reading up on the topic a little before heading out on location.
+There’s a great day tour to Perge and Aspendos from Antalya, as these are the most popular destinations.

 — And our personal favorite way to spend time on Turkey’s Mediterranean coast in September is to rent a car and go for a little road trip along the scenic coastal route from Antalya to Fethiye!

 The Aegean coast is lovely as well, but due to its smaller size, there are fewer attractions to explore here.
-However, we believe that it’s a good thing, since you will be able to visit every last one of them, and not pick and choose the locations based purely on the way they sound:
+However, I believe that it’s a good thing, since you will be able to visit every last one of them and not pick and choose the locations based purely on the way they sound:

 — Lycian city of Kaunos: The ruins of the ancient city not too far from Dalyan.
 Make sure to spot grand tombs carved into a mountain wall!

-— And once again, Ephesus (ancient city that is often an important destination of Christian Pilgrims) and Pamukkale.
+— And once again, Ephesus: Ancient city that is often an important destination of Christian Pilgrims.

 Phew, that was a lot!
 Now you have dozens of things to do in Turkey in September, so you’ll never get bored.
 You’re welcome!